-It is hoped the grants, available through Revenue & Customs (HMRC) by the end of April, will stop big redundancy announcements.
+It has been hoped the grants, available through Revenue & Customs (HMRC) by the end of April, will stop big redundancy announcements.

-The money will be backdated to March and the scheme will last until the end of October.
+The money was backdated to March and the scheme will last until the end of October.
 New rules will apply over the summer that will see employers sharing some of the burden of these costs.

 Employers will be able to bring back furloughed employees part-time from July - although they will be expected to share the cost of paying people's salaries.

 An employer still pays their staff, and can decide whether to pay in full or only the 80% that has been covered.